 Make the necessary changes and additions to your CV.
 Position the most important parts well, making them stand out.

 The hiring manager will have a lot of CVs to go through.
 They may just scan down through CVs looking for key words.
-It’s important that these key words are well positioned and visible on your CV.
+It’s important that these key words are well positioned and visible on the CV.

 Best of luck!